informalsystems/hermes/guide/src/tx_packet.md

 ## Relay receive and timeout packets

-The `tx raw packet-recv` command can be used to relay the packets sent but not yet received.
+Use the `tx raw packet-recv` command to relay the packets sent but not yet received.
 If the sent packets have timed out then a timeout packet is sent to the source chain.

 ```shell
 USAGE: